 Staff told us that they felt equipped to carry out their role and had access to training relevant to the work.
-One member of staff described the training they were provided with as "phenomenal".
+They told us that they felt there was "lots of training" and one picked out a recent day's refresher training in safeguarding and training in medicines as particularly important.
 We saw that some staff held National Vocational Qualifications (NVQ) in health and social care at various levels.
-NVQ (and their replacement the Qualifications and Credit Framework) qualifications are competence-based which means that people learn practical, work-related tasks designed to help them develop the skills and knowledge to do their job effectively.
+NVQ (and their replacement the Qualifications and Credit Framework) qualifications are competence-based which means that people learn practical, work related tasks designed to help them develop the skills and knowledge to do their job effectively.
 We looked at training records which showed that training completion levels of better than 95% were being achieved across the locations managed by the registered provider.
 This meant that staff were trained to do their job and their training was being kept up to date.